-AIM Global Foundation Bridges India And UAE Businesses At 2024 Vibrant Gujarat Global Summit

-(MENAFN- EIN Presswire) AIM Global Foundation Bridges India and UAE Businesses at 2024 Vibrant Gujarat Global Summit

-AHMEDABAD, INDIA, January 12, 2024 /EINPresswire / -- AIM Global Foundation Bridges India and UAE Businesses at 2024 Vibrant Gujarat Global Summit
+AIM Global Foundation Bridges India and UAE Businesses at 2024 Vibrant Gujarat Global Summit

-India, Ahmedabad, 12 January, 2024: AIM Global Foundation, the organizer of world's leading investment summit AIM Congress , organized a successful "AIM Connect - High Level Dialogue and Networking" event at the Taj Skyline, Ahmedabad, uniting Indian and UAE companies on the sidelines of the 2024 Vibrant Gujarat Global Summit.
+(MENAFN- AIM Congress) Abu Dhabi, UAE, 12 January, 2024: AIM Global Foundation, the organizer of world’s leading investment summit AIM Congress, organized a successful "AIM Connect - High Level Dialogue and Networking" event at the Taj Skyline, Ahmedabad, uniting Indian and UAE companies on the sidelines of the 2024 Vibrant Gujarat Global Summit.

 The event provided a dynamic platform for business and market intelligence exchange, paving the way for potential commercial collaborations, leading up to the 2024 edition of AIM Congress, scheduled from May 7-9, 2024 in Abu Dhabi, UAE.